Pikitucho/Codex-Vitae/cloud-function/README.md

 Configure any non-default values for `VERTEX_LOCATION`, `VERTEX_TEXT_MODEL`, or `VERTEX_IMAGE_MODEL` as additional environment variables in your deployment settings.

-The `/healthz` endpoint always responds with HTTP 200 and includes a `vertexProjectConfigured` flag so you can verify that the Vertex project ID was discovered correctly.
+The `/healthz` endpoint reports `ok: true` when the configuration is valid.
+If the Vertex project ID is missing or the credential file path is invalid, the endpoint responds with HTTP 500 and includes a descriptive message alongside `vertexProjectConfigured` and `credentialFileValid` flags to highlight the problem.